micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

   return 0;
 }

-// All semaphores are automatically destroyed if os_main() returns.
+// All global semaphores are automatically destroyed if os_main() returns.

 ```